MultiTax Commission

 (c) Any hearing held pursuant to Article VII.(2) of the Compact will be on no less than 30 days written notice.
 Such notice will be given to the party states and to such subdivisions as may be affected by the subject matter of the hearing, and to persons who have made written request for notice at least 60 days in advance of the hearing date.

-(d) All hearings are open to the public and, in addition to any other notice required, announced no less than 30 days in advance of such hearings, in a mailing to the names on the mailing list maintained by the office of the Multistate Tax Commission, and in such other manner as the executive director deems appropriate.
+(d) All hearings are open to the public and, in addition to any other notice required, must be announced no less than 30 days in advance.
 In counting the 30-day notice period, the day after the day that the notice is issued is day one.
-In the event that the hearing is not properly noticed pursuant to this bylaw, and upon timely complaint of any person, the hearing will be rescheduled to provide for proper notice.
-A complaint of improper notice must be made within 30 days of the completion of the hearing or within 15 days of the date of the report described in section (e), whichever is earlier, and must be made pursuant to Section 24 of the Commission’s Public Participation Policy.
-In counting the period for submitting a timely complaint, the day after the completion of the hearing or the date of the report, as the case may be, is day one.
+If the hearing is not properly noticed under this bylaw, and upon timely complaint of any person, the hearing will be rescheduled to provide for proper notice.
+A complaint of improper notice must be made within 30 days of the completion of the hearing or within 15 days of the date of the report described in section (e), whichever is earlier, and is subject to the procedure for complaints outlined in the Commission’s Public Participation Policy.

 (e) In the event that the hearing is held by the Executive Committee, the Committee will submit to the Commission a report containing a synopsis of the hearing proceedings, and a detailed recommendation for Commission action.
 In the event that the hearing is held by another committee or a hearing officer on behalf of the Commission, the committee or hearing officer, as the case may be, will submit to the Executive Committee a report containing a synopsis of the hearing proceedings, and a detailed recommendation for Commission action.
 The Executive Committee will consider the report and may either direct further study and consideration of its subject matter or submit the report, with its own recommendation for action, to the Commission.